pnp/powerapps-samples/CONTRIBUTING.md

 * Do not use period/dot in the folder name of the provided sample

 ## Submitting Pull Requests

+Before you submit your pull request, make sure that you [read the guidance on how to create your pull request](https://github.com/pnp/powerapps-samples/wiki/How-to-submit-a-Power-App-sample).

 Here's a high-level process for submitting new samples or updates to existing ones.